natsunoshion/TranskunGUI/README.md

 ## About

-This repo contains a simple GUI implementation for piano transcription using Flet framework, based on the following research:
+This repo contains a simple GUI implementation for piano transcription using Gradio framework, based on the following research:

 > Yujia Yan and Zhiyao Duan, Scoring intervals using non-hierarchical transformer for automatic piano transcription, in Proc.
 International Society for Music Information Retrieval Conference (ISMIR), 2024, [Paper](https://arxiv.org/abs/2404.09466)